WGBH-TV: Notable alumni of WGBH productions

 WGBH alumni maintain a website where stories and photographs are shared; reunions were held in 2000 and 2006.

 Technical information

 Subchannels

+The PBS subchannel is offered in ATSC 3.0 (NextGen TV) format from the transmitter of WUNI.

-The station's digital signal is multiplexed.
-Note that due to WGBX's channel share agreement with NBC's WBTS-CD, WGBH instead carries the high definition feed identified as channel 44.1:
+Note that due to WGBX's channel share agreement with NBC's WBTS-CD, WGBH instead carries the high definition feed identified as channel 44.1.

 In 2010, WGBH-TV became the first television station in the Boston market to provide a mobile DTV signal.
 It transmits two free-to-air channels using the ATSC-M/H standard, at 2.75 Mbit/s, with its first subchannel labelled as "WGBH CH 2".

 WGBH-DT2

 WGBH launched a digital subchannel on virtual channel 2.2 in December 2005, which initially served as an affiliate of the PBS World news and documentary service (the subchannel was branded as "WGBH World").
 In 2007, World programming was moved to the 44.2 subchannel of WGBX; WGBH replaced the network with a standard definition simulcast of its analog feed.
 The station discontinued the SD simulcast of channel 2.1 on April 17, 2012, when WGBH-DT2 re-assumed the local affiliation rights to World, which was simulcast on WGBX-DT2 for several months after the switch, before the former subchannel became its exclusive Boston outlet.